 Democracy and social media.
 "Social Media as a Tool of Autocratic Resilience."
 (Perspectives on Politics 2015).
 Monkey Cage version.

 Measuring democracy.
 Chapter on problems of democratic indices (Cambridge University Press, 2015).
 Monkey Cage version.
 Short take: it's pretty bad.

 Current & Ongoing Research

-Downloads of working papers (unless noted, please do not cite without permission).
-See RESEARCH section for publications, abstracts, paper downloads, and more info.
+Descriptions and downloads of working papers.
+See RESEARCH section for publications, abstracts, paper downloads, & more info.